yatin166/node-iot/README.md

 ```

-## To run in production mode you can install docker on your machine and run following command:
+## To run in production mode you can execute following command:

 ```
 docker-compose up